 Here are some of the key issues surrounding the welfare of farmed fish in the UK.

 The quality of water (its temperature, pH, oxygen levels, and so on) has a big impact on fish welfare.
 Different fish species survive better in different conditions.

 - We believe more work is needed on aspects of water quality such as carbon dioxide levels, which can impact fish welfare if they're too high.

-- Increasing the water temperature when the fish are small can make them grow more quickly, but if fish grow too fast during this time it can result in spinal deformities.
+- Increasing the water temperature when the fish are small can make them grow more quickly, but if fish grow too fast during this time they can end up with spinal deformities.

 Stocking density is the weight of fish kept in a given volume of water.
-Research and practical experience has shown that, on its own, stocking density is not necessarily one of the most important things affecting fish welfare.
+Research and practical experience has shown that, on its own, stocking density isn't necessarily one of the most important things affecting fish welfare.